devtech-cloud-infra/terraform_Azure_VM_implementation/README.md

 # Overview

-This project automates the creation of a basic AWS infrastructure that includes:
+This project automates the creation of a basic Azure infrastructure that includes:

 VM (Azure virutal machine)
+Azure Subnet
+Azure Virtual network

 It is designed for startups, learning, and small production-ready environments.